Introduction to Directory Services

 What does "directory service" mean?

-The Directory Service (also known as just " Directory") refers to a software designed to manage and organize network resources.
-It uses a hierarchical structure to store information about various objects on the network and are stored on dedicated computers called directory servers.
+Directory Service (also known as just " Directory") refers to a software designed to manage and organize network resources.
+It uses a hierarchical structure to store information about various objects in the network and are stored on dedicated computers called directory servers.

-The object is the smallest and most fundamental unit in a directory service.
+Object: It is the smallest and most fundamental unit in a Directory Service.
 It represents a distinct entity, such as a user, computer, group, or resource, each with its own set of defined attributes.

 It is no different from a reference book containing a person's name, phone number, street or email address etc.